khulnasoft-bot/github-actions-sandbox/docs/en/docs/tutorial/first-steps.md

 #### Check the `openapi.json`

-If you are curious about how the raw OpenAPI schema looks like, FastAPI automatically generates a JSON (schema) with the descriptions of all your API.
+If you are curious about how the raw OpenAPI schema looks like, ReadyAPI automatically generates a JSON (schema) with the descriptions of all your API.

 You can see it directly at: <a href="http://127.0.0.1:8000/openapi.json" class="external-link" target="_blank">http://127.0.0.1:8000/openapi.json</a>.